andreykobal/xdc-nft-game/README.md

 MNEMONIC=privatekey. not the seedphrase
 ```
 * Edit the deploy script to pass in your name and ticker/uri depending on standard
-* Edit the contractUri method in the contract and add your OpenSea collection URI
+* Edit the contractUri method in the contract and add your collection metadata URI
 * Edit the mint script and add your token uri, contract address and account address of the account you want to mint to.
 * Deploy with `npx hardhat run --network scaleTestnet scripts/deploy721.js` for ERC-721
 * Deploy with `npx hardhat run --network scaleTestnet scripts/deploy1155.js` for ERC-1155